streamlit/docs/content/deploy/concepts/dependencies.md

 # Managing dependencies when deploying your app

 Before you began developing your app, you set up and configured your development environment by installing Python and Streamlit.
-When you deploy your app, you need to set up and configure your deploymnet environment in the same way.
+When you deploy your app, you need to set up and configure your deployment environment in the same way.
 When you deploy your app to a cloud service, your app's [Python server](/develop/concepts/architecture/architecture#python-backend-server) will be running on a remote machine.
 This remote machine will not have access all the files and programs on your personal computer.

 All Streamlit apps have at least two dependencies: Python and Streamlit.
 Your app may have additional dependencies in the form of Python packages or software that must be installed to properly execute your script.
 If you are using a service like Streamlit Community Cloud which is designed for Streamlit apps, we'll take care of Python and Streamlit for you!